satudaku/SQL_FatAndTastyDB/README.md

 ## Implementation
 Implement designed database in a DBMS, populate the database, and manipulate the data via queries.
 ### Database Creation Script
 Script to create the database we have designed including data types, properties and constraints specified in TIC.
+Cited in `create_database.sql` file.
 ### Database Population Script
 Script consisting of INSERT statements that populates the tables of the database.
+Cited in `insert.sql` file.
 ### View
+Cited in `view.sql` file and the result in `CSG12070D_Daiki_AT2.docx` file.
 #### Staff Availability View
 Create a view which shows all details of all staff and their availability details.
 The view should include the last name and first name of the staff member, the full name of their mentor (if any), their hourly salary and the days and times they are available for work.
 Sort the output by staff last name, then first name.
 #### Pay View